DionTheWrapperOfflineGuy2021/Wrapper-Offline-1.3.0.1/faq.md

 ### Wait, you're using Vyond's copyrighted material, that's illegal!
 We are using their copyrighted material, yes.
 I don't think there's any denying that.
 But I'm trying to avoid hurting Vyond.
 I already removed all the themes used in current Vyond (business friendly, whiteboard, etc) because I don't want to intrude on their user base, and I removed their branding as best as I could to separate this project from them and show that we aren't affiliated in any way.
 I've also added a disclaimer when starting Offline for the first time to make people fully aware of what they're going into.
 If people want a solid fast engine with professional themes, they'll go to Vyond, and I know there are people that genuinely use their service for business purposes.
 If people just want to make silly YouTube videos using themes they're nostalgic for, or want to see a historical archive of these old abandoned themes, they'll come here.
 The way I see it, the content in Offline has all been abandoned and mostly given a negative image  (grounded videos) that makes them avoided, and this is a way for us to preserve them for future people to learn about.
 By the time the copyright expires, nobody will care enough to preserve it.
 And I'm a strong believer that software should be preserved once it's been abandoned.
 If I download and play an old game that's no longer being sold officially, they've already stopped people from giving them money for it.
 I view this the exact same way.
 An obscure Garfield puzzle game from a decade ago only a few people remember deserves the same preservation as a famous game everyone played when it released.
 I've said it before, and I'll keep saying it for likely the rest of my life.
+## FAQ modified by redfireanimations. credit to narutofan420 for the original FAQ page.